-Google Cloud Client Libraries — Use for creating applications built on Google Cloud Platform services.
-These libraries are optimized for supported languages and Cloud Platform APIs like the Google Cloud Storage JSON API.
+Google Cloud Client Libraries — Hand-written libraries used for creating applications built on Google Cloud Platform services.
+These libraries are optimized Cloud Platform APIs like the Google Cloud Storage JSON API.

 Client libraries can use Application Default Credentials to easily authenticate with Google APIs and send requests to those APIs.
 With Application Default Credentials, you can test your application locally and deploy it without changing the underlying code.
 For more information, including code samples, see Google Cloud Platform Auth Guide.